jangsa/share/SecretNFTs/secretnft_abs.md

 Both nullify the propertie's effect forever or tentatively in order that the value of token is secured.

-What I'm suggesting here is on-demand sealing.
+What I'm suggesting here is lazy sealing.
 Functional real assets should be available unless it is sealed.

 ![seal's picture](https://www.ecomare.nl/wp-content/uploads/2017/04/ill-gewone-zeehond-2010-10sw.jpg "seal")

 ## How to seal?
-The way of sealing actually depends on the type of target property.
+Ways of sealing actually depend on the type of target property.
 For example:
 1. Effect of cars can be disabled by smart locks (door locks & engine suspension).
 1. Effect of solar panels can be taken by control over power transmission.